Canadian High Arctic Research Station needs link with traditional knowledge: CamBay consultation

 But “we will need to define how we will do it,” he added.

 Hamlet councillor Sarah Jancke encouraged the CHARS team to collaborate closely with Cambridge Bay residents.

-Architect Alain Gauthier promised her that involvement, noting CHARS will reflect an integrated design — based on the input of everyone in the community every step of the way — that’s “rare” in similar large-scale construction projects.
+Architect Alain Fournier promised her that involvement, noting CHARS will reflect an integrated design — based on the input of everyone in the community every step of the way — that’s “rare” in similar large-scale construction projects.